Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Asteroids and the Solar System

 \subsection{Cometary Activity}

-Comets are considered to be the least modified solar system objects or ``fossils'' date back to the era of planet formation, and are therefore an essential probe to the origin and evolution of the solar system.
+Comets are considered to be the least modified solar system objects or ``fossils'' date back to the era of planet formation and are therefore an essential probe to the origin and evolution of the solar system.
 They can be classified into short-period (with orbital periods shorter than 200 years) and long-period (orbital periods over 200 years) comets.
-Before 2006, comets were believe to originate from two locations: most short-period comets born in the Kuiper Belt or the scattered disc, while long-period ones in the Oort Cloud.
+Before 2006, comets were believed to originate from two locations: most short-period comets born in the Kuiper Belt or the scattered disc, while long-period comets in the Oort Cloud.
 The main asteroid belt was identified as the third origin of comets in 2006 \cite{2006Sci...312..561H}.
-Main-belt comets are found in the main asteroid belt with orbital characteristics are similar main-belt asteroids, though tails or comas exist.
-Main-belt comet has arisen broad interest ever since their discovery, because the existence of comets in the asteroid belt implies that water ice exists therein, a intriguing clue to tackling the origin of water on the earth \cite{2012AREPS..40..251M} and to the solar system's thermal history.
+Main-belt comets are found in the main asteroid belt with orbital characteristics similar to main-belt asteroids, although tails or comas exist.
+The main belt comet has arisen broad interest ever since their discovery, because the existence of comets in the asteroid belt implies that water ice exists therein, an intriguing clue to tackling the origin of water on Earth \cite{2012AREPS..40..251M} and to the solar system's thermal history.

-Within 3 AU, cometary activity is consistent with the standard model, in which water ice volatilization acts as the main drive \cite{1950ApJ...111..375W}; while beyond 5 AU, the volatilization of volatile gases is the main cause \cite{1993PASP..105..946L}.
-Different modes are at work, in which dust is released from the surface of the comet nucleus as a result of the sublimation of gas ice and water ice, distant comets therefore promise to help unveil the mechanisms underlying cometary activity.
+Within 3 AU, cometary activity is consistent with the standard model, in which water ice volatilization acts as the main drive \cite{1950ApJ...111..375W}; while beyond 5 AU, volatile gas volatilization is the main cause \cite{1993PASP..105..946L}.
+Different modes are at work, in which dust is released from the surface of the comet nucleus as a result of the sublimation of gas ice and water ice; distant comets therefore promise to help unveil the mechanisms underlying cometary activity.

 To date, only nine main-belt comets have been discovered \cite{2016ApJ...830...22H,2021ApJ...922L...9H}, thus an in-depth understanding of these objects awaits systematic searches and the accumulation of further investigations.
 Many international telescopes have been involved in the search for main-belt comets, such as Pan-STARRS1(PS1), Hawaii Trails Project (HTP), Canada France-Hawaii Telescope (CFHT) and Palomar Transient Factory (PTF).
 Among them, PS1 is more effective in discovering main belt comets (four), because PS1 has the characteristics of large field of view and the ability to detect weak objects.
 WFST also has performance similar to that of PS1, so it is expected to play an important role in the search and discovery of new main-belt comets.
 In addition, by mining comet data at different heliocentric distances in the WFST sky survey data, differences in the activity of the comet driven by sublimation of water ice and gas ice can be compared.